 It looks a bit like an air conditioning unit, but sits on the floor outside your house.
 So you’ll need to have some outdoor space preferably in a sunny area – for it to be located.
 You will also need to consider space for a water tank inside your home.
 If you don’t have room for a water tank then a hybrid heat pump might be the way to go

 Yes, quite possibly.
 Please bear in mind that for the best energy efficiency you may need to consider upgrading your home’s insulation.
 Our retrofit co-ordinator would be able to advise you on the best solutions for your property.

 From Solar Photovoltaics to ground source heat pumps

-With such so many different renewable energy technologies available, it can be a daunting process trying to find the right one that suits your property.
+With so many different low-carbon technologies available, it can be a daunting process trying to find the right one that suits your property.
 The above links provide useful information about each specific technology and how this may benefit you and your property.